 We look forward to interacting with you.
 Please visit our facebook page

-Dr. Silas Odongo Oriaso is Senior Lecturer and Chairman, Department of Journalism and Mass Communication.
+Prof. Silas Odongo ORIASO is Associate Professor and Chairman, Department of Journalism and Mass Communication.
 He teaches and researches in the Department of Journalism & Mass Communication (Faculty of Arts and Social Sciences) and Department of Earth & Climate Sciences (Faculty of Science and Innovation).
-Dr Oriaso is also Senior Researcher and consultant in Communications, Development and Environmental Information at the University of Nairobi.
+Prof. Oriaso is also Senior Researcher and consultant in Communications, Development and Environmental Information at the University of Nairobi.
 He holds a Postdoctoral Certificate in Climate Change Information, PhD in Communication & Information, Master of Environmental Information Systems, Master of Arts in Communication Studies and Bachelor of Education in Linguistics and Literature.